maw/envare/README.md

 ## why shouldn't I use it?

 - It's brand new.
-And even after I've used it myself for a while I don't think I'll call it battletested because I hate that term.
+- But even after I've used it myself for a while I don't think I'll call it battletested because I hate that term.
+I won't call it a game changer either.
 - There are no tests.
 - It uses [godotenv](https://github.com/joho/godotenv) and
   [shellescape](https://github.com/alessio/shellescape) to do nearly all the